Skip to main content

 2. Cross-validate claims across multiple sources

-3. Synthesize findings into a structured markdown report
+3. Synthesize findings into structured results

 Research Modes

-The research system supports three modes, each optimized for different use cases:
+The research system supports three modes:

-implementationCode examples, APIs, libraries, configurationBuilding features, finding working code
+implementationCode examples, APIs, libraries, configurationImplementations only

 Research Depth